jdmacam/SpauldingBot/README.md

 # SpauldingBot
 Discord bot for my personal Discord server.

-Side project for Summer 2021 to get experience with with Node.js, the discord.js library, and AWS EC2 instances.
+Side project for Summer 2021 to get experience with with Node.js, the discord.js library, and setting up AWS EC2 instances.

 WARNING: Contains NSFW content and stupid inside jokes